What does CDL stand for?

 Once a driver figures out the kind of vehicle and driving they would like to be licensed and endorsed for, the next step is a Commercial Learners Permit (CLP).
 A CLP allows drivers to practice behind the wheel of a commercial vehicle on public roads with a qualified CDL holder sitting next to them.
 Getting a CLP requires passing all the knowledge tests and medical requirements for the kind of vehicle the driver intends to use.

 Drivers are required to possess the CLP for at least 14 days before taking the CDL Skills Test.
 Some states require the successful completion of CDL training prior to testing.
 In order to obtain a CDL, drivers must pass a general knowledge test, any applicable endorsement tests, and all three parts of the Skills Test: Vehicle Inspection Test (Pre-trip inspection), the Basic Controls Test (backing maneuvers), and the Road Test.
-As of February 2022 all drivers are required to successfully Entry-Level Driver Training from an approved training provider.
+As of February 2022 all drivers are required to successfully Entry-Level Driver Training from an approved training program provider.
 Approved providers can be found on the FMCSA Training Provider Registry.
 All NETTTS locations can be found on this list of approved training providers.

 Could I lose my CDL?